 A few months later, my son agreed to let me film him dipping another pair of vans.
 Today I’m going to share with you how he did it.

 The blue and yellow shoes in the photo above are my son’s shoes.
 This photo was taken after he wore them for 6 months.
-You can see that they held up very well.
+You can see the durability of this process.

 I can’t take too much credit for this.
 He “organized” it all.
 Hydro-dipping shoes is not a “new” thing; I know that.
 This is how he did it.
-We’ve dipped almost 10 pairs of shoes at this point and have a lot of tips and tricks to share with you.
+We’ve dipped almost 10 pairs of shoes at this point and have a lot of tips and tricks to share with you if you are a beginner at hydrographic dipping.

 There is also a video of this whole process!
 You can find it on YouTube or in the instructions for this post.